vsillan/game-server-programming-course/presentations/mongodb_2.md

 ### Queries: Find method

-The find method is used to perform queries in MongoDB
+The "find" method is used to perform queries <!-- .element: class="fragment" -->

-Querying returns a subset of documents in a collection
+Querying returns a subset of documents in a collection <!-- .element: class="fragment" -->

-Takes a query document specifying the query criteria as a parameter
+Takes a query document for filtering <!-- .element: class="fragment" -->

-Empty query document matches everything in the collection
+Empty query document matches everything in the collection <!-- .element: class="fragment" -->

-Queries can be restricted by adding key-value pairs to the query document

 ---